Sybaris: Ancient patent law

-Subjugation by Kroton in 510/509 BC
+Subjugation by Kroton

 Diodorus Siculus writes that the oligarchic government of the city was overthrown in 510/509 BC by a popular leader named Telys (Herodotus describes him as a tyrant).
 He persuaded the Sybarites to exile the 500 richest citizens and confiscate their wealth.
 The exiled citizens took refuge at the altars of Kroton.
 Telys demanded the Krotoniates return the exiles under threat of war.
 The Krotoniates were inclined to surrender the exiles to avoid war, but Pythagoras convinced them to protect the suppliants.
 As a consequence the Sybarites marched with 300,000 men upon the Krotoniates, whose army led by Milo numbered 100,000.
 The army sizes given by Diodorus (shared with Strabo) must have been even more exaggerated than the population size.
 Even though they were greatly outnumbered, the Krotoniates won the battle and took no prisoners, killing most of the Sybarites.
 After their victory they plundered and razed Sybaris.
 According to Strabo either two months or nine days elapsed between the battle and the sack.
 Most likely the Sybarites executed Telys and his supporters during this time.

 Walter Burkert questions the veracity of the account given by Diodorus Siculus.
 It would have been illogical for Telys to banish his opponents first and then to demand their return.
 He argues that the elements of the story resemble fictional tragedies.
 The version of Herodotus is more brief and doesn't involve Pythagoras, but does claim that the Krotoniates received help from Dorieus.

 Strabo claims that the Krotoniates diverted the course of the river Crathis to submerge Sybaris.

-The Crati transports coarse sand and pebbles in its channel.
-If Strabo's claim is true, that material would have been deposited as sediment above the city when the river submerged it.
-An analysis of core samples taken from the site did not find such river deposits directly above the former city.
-The burial of Sybaris more likely resulted from natural processes such as fluvial overbank alluviation.
+The Crati transports coarse sand and pebbles in its channel and if Strabo's claim is true, that material would have been deposited as sediment above the city when the river submerged it.
+An analysis of core samples taken from the site did not find such river deposits directly above the former city, and the burial of Sybaris more likely resulted from natural processes such as fluvial overbank alluviation.